mastercoin-MSC/mastercoin/CoreValues.md

+DRAFT - Please treat the following as a proposal only until this document is approved by the board and this line is deleted.

 Pull requests welcome!

 After more than a year of operations, it's time to define our core values.
 The purpose of a core value document is to capture and communicate the reason for the existence of the Foundation.

-Please treat the following as a proposal only until this document is approved by the board and this line is deleted.

 These values can be treated like [Asimov's laws of robotics](http://en.wikipedia.org/wiki/Three_Laws_of_Robotics).
 Each value is upheld except when it contradicts with a previous value.